 After a rodeo injury at Vermillion South Dakota in 1999, Monte packed up his spurs and picked up a microphone and turned his focus to another lifelong love -radio.
 Monte got our start of one of our original affiliate stations KBRX in O'Neill, NE.
 His groundbreaking show the "Sioux Steel Rodeo Report" was broadcast to rural communities across 5 states from WNAX in Yankton, SD.

 This prototype evolved into the weekly Territorial Rodeo Update now heard on over 50 stations across the Midwest and growing daily.
 This unique show follows Heartland P.R.C.A.
 Rodeo athletes as they progress in the standings throughout the year all the way to the National Finals Rodeo.
 TRU is fun, fast paced, well produced and very popular with advertisers and listeners alike!
-Monte also performs the announcing duties at rodeos and bull ridings across the Territorial coverage area including the Territorial Professional Bull Riding Tour.
+Monte also performs the announcing duties at rodeos and bull riding across the Territorial coverage area.